 3.15 Misuse of Proprietary Information

-Unauthorized use or misuse of proprietary information, in whatever form, is prohibited.
-“Proprietary” means property in which the University or its employees and/or students have a legal interest or responsibility to maintain confidentiality (NDSU Policy 343, Confidential Proprietary Information).
+Unauthorized use or misuse of proprietary information, in any form, is prohibited.
+“Proprietary” means property in which the University or its employees and/or students have a legal interest or responsibility to maintain confidentiality.
+See NDSU Policy 343, Confidential Proprietary Information.

 3.16 Computer Related Conduct

 Failure to follow University acceptable use of electronic communication devices is prohibited.
-Please see .
+Please see NDSU Policy 158; Acceptable Use of Electronic Communications Devices.

 3.17 Deception/Falsification/Misrepresentation

-Withholding or providing false information is prohibited.
-This includes but is not limited to:
+Withholding information or providing false information is prohibited.
+This includes:

 Falsely representing an entity and/or committing or using the resources of an entity without proper authorization;

-Knowingly, intentionally or recklessly making false accusations of prohibited conduct against another individual;
+Knowingly, intentionally, or recklessly making false accusations of prohibited conduct against another individual; and/or

-Providing false information or falsified evidence with the intent of harming another person; and/or

-Attempting to intimidate witnesses and/or altering or destroying evidence necessary to conflict resolution.
+Altering, destroying, or falsifying evidence.

 3.18 Financial Aid Misuse